Pain in fish: Protective responses

 Studies show that fish exhibit protective behavioural responses to putatively painful stimuli.

 When acetic acid or bee venom is injected into the lips of rainbow trout, they exhibit an anomalous side-to-side rocking behaviour on their pectoral fins, rub their lips along the sides and floors of the tanks and increase their ventilation rate.
 When acetic acid is injected into the lips of zebrafish, they respond by decreasing their activity.
 The magnitude of this behavioural response depends on the concentration of the acetic acid.

 The behavioural responses to a noxious stimulus differ between species of fish.
 Noxiously stimulated common carp (Cyprinus carpio) show anomalous rocking behaviour and rub their lips against the tank walls, but do not change other behaviours or their ventilation rate.
 In contrast, zebrafish (Danio rerio) reduce their frequency of swimming and increase their ventilation rate but do not display anomalous behaviour.
 Rainbow trout, like the zebrafish, reduce their frequency of swimming and increase their ventilation rate.
 Nile tilapia (Oreochromis niloticus), in response to a tail fin clip, increase their swimming activity and spend more time in the light area of their tank.

-Since this initial work, Sneddon and her co-workers have shown that rainbow trout, common carp and zebrafish experiencing a noxious stimulation exhibit rapid changes in physiology and behavior that persist for up to 6 hours and thus are not simple reflexes.
+Since this initial work, Sneddon and her co-workers have shown that rainbow trout, common carp and zebrafish experiencing a noxious stimulation exhibit rapid changes in physiology and behaviour that persist for up to 6 hours and thus are not simple reflexes.

 Five-day-old zebrafish larvae show a concentration dependent increase in locomotor activity in response to different concentrations of diluted acetic acid.
 This increase in locomotor activity is accompanied by an increase in cox-2 mRNA, demonstrating that nociceptive pathways are also activated.

 Fish show different responses to different noxious stimuli, even when these are apparently similar.
 This indicates the response is flexible and not simply a nociceptive reflex.
 Atlantic cod injected in the lip with acetic acid, capsaicin, or piercing the lip with a commercial fishing hook, showed different responses to these three types of noxious stimulation.
 Those cod treated with acetic acid and capsaicin displayed increased hovering close to the bottom of the tank and reduced use of shelter.
 However, hooked cod only showed brief episodes of head shaking.